 The Department of Utility Services conducts a lead and copper testing program every three years on tap water samples collected from participating residences that meet the sampling criteria.
 The results of this testing have remained below the limits set by the Environment Protection Agency (EPA) since the test program began.
-The last testing period was in 2019.
+The last testing period was in 2022.

-While your water meets the EPA's standard for lead, if present at elevated levels this contaminant can cause serious health problems, especially for pregnant women and young children.
+While lead levels in the water delivered to your home or business are well below the EPA's standard, if present at elevated levels this contaminant can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Your municipal water system is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+Your municipal water system is responsible for providing high quality drinking water, but cannot control the variety of materials that may be used in home plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your drinking water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at epa.gov/safewater/lead.